techbytesorg/Google-Cloud-Platform/Module2/readme.md

 # Module 2 – Data Engineering for AI

-This module explores how data flows through an AI system — from raw collection to feature storage and serving.
+This module explores how data flows through an AI system, from raw collection to feature storage and serving.
 You’ll learn how Google Cloud’s data engineering components work together to build scalable, reproducible, and cost-efficient data pipelines.
 Through **Cloud Storage**, **BigQuery**, **Dataflow**, **Pub/Sub**, and **Vertex Feature Store**, you’ll see how data becomes trustworthy, structured, and ready for both training and real-time inference.
 There will be a basic hands-on component of adding files to Google Cloud Storage and data wrangling through BigQuery.

 ---